The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Numerical simulations

-We now illustrate the performance of infinite Lanczos for solving a NEP where $M(\lambda)$ in \eqref{eq:spmf} is symmetric but not Hermitian.
+We now illustrate the performance of Algorithm~\ref{alg:InfIndefLanczosReduced} for solving a NEP that is symmetric but not Hermitian.
 We consider the \texttt{gun} problem that belong to the problem collection~\cite{betcke2013nlevp}.
-The NEP is of the form
+This NEP has the following form

 where $\sigma_2 = 108.8774$.
 The matrices $A_j \in \RR^{9956 \times 9956}$, for $j=1, \dots, 4$, are real and symmetric.
-Moreover $\rk(A_3)=19$ and $\rk(A_4)=65$, and therefore the problem can be written in the form~\eqref{eq:spmf_poly_lr}.
-The eigenvalues of interest are inside the the closed disk centered in $250^2$ and with radius $5 \cdot 10^4$.
-Before applying the numerical methods, the problem is usually shifted and scaled.
+The NEP~\ref{eq:nep_gun} can be written in the form~\eqref{eq:spmf_poly_lr} since the matrix coefficients of the nonlinear part have low-rank, namely $\rk(A_3)=19$ and $\rk(A_4)=65$.
+The eigenvalues of interest are located inside the the closed disk centered in $250^2$ and with radius $5 \cdot 10^4$.
+Before applying Algorithm~\ref{alg:InfIndefLanczosReduced}, the problem is shifted and scaled.
 We set the parameters to $\lambda=\lambda_0 + \alpha \hat \lambda$ where $\lambda_0=300^2$ and $\alpha=(300-200)^2$.
-This problem has been solved with various methods~\cite{Jarlebring_INFARN_2012,güttel2014nleigs,van2015compact,lietaert2018compact,gaaf2017infinite} and, by numerical evidence, there are $21$ eigenvalues in the region of interest.
-Infinite Lanczos was capable to compute all these eigenvalues and the convergence rate is competitive with TIAR, see Figure~\ref{fig:convergence_gun}.
-The spectrum, and the converged eigenvalues after 50 iterations is illustrated in Figure~\ref{fig:spectrum_gun}.
-The loss of orthogonality does not effected the convergence as also illustrated in Figure~\ref{fig:err_hist_gun} that shows the error history of IAR, used as inner solver in infinite Lanczos, for solving the projected problem at the 80-th iteration.
+This problem has been solved with various methods~\cite{Jarlebring_INFARN_2012,guttel2014nleigs,van2015compact,lietaert2018compact,gaaf2017infinite} and, by numerical evidences, there are $21$ eigenvalues in the region of interest.
+For this problem we use IAR for solving the projected NEP.
+More precisely we test two variants: IAR (50 iterations) and IAR (200 iterations).
+As showed in the numerical experiment in Section~\ref{sec:num_dep}, the robustness of the whole Algorithm~\ref{alg:InfIndefLanczosReduced} is effected by the choice of the method used for solving the projected NEP.
+In Figure~\ref{fig:gun_spectrum} we can see that more eigenvalues converge when we solve more accurately the projected problem.
+The error history is presented in Figure~\ref{fig:gun_err_hist}.
+Solving more accurately the projected NEP is necessary to compute the outermost eigenvalues.